Consort Qi (Han dynasty): Connection to the game of weiqi

 According to Xijing Zaji (西京雜記) by Hong Ge, Qi had a maid named Jia Peilan (賈佩蘭) who escaped and later married to a commoner named Duan Ru (段儒) from Fufeng Prefecture (west of present-day Xi'an, Shaanxi).
 She described Qi as a very beautiful woman, a great songwriter and weiqi player.
 On the fourth day of the eighth lunar month every year, Qi would play a weiqi game with Emperor Gaozu in the bamboo forest on the north side of the palace.
-The winner would make a wish that they believed to come true, while the loser would suffer from illness for the year; however loser can avoid this bad luck by cutting off a strand of hair and praying to the North Star.
+The winner would make a wish that they believed to come true, while the loser would suffer from illness for the year; however the loser can avoid this bad luck by cutting off a strand of hair and praying to the North Star.

 Qi won every year and wished for good fortune for the Han dynasty.

 Jia Peilan is credited in passing out Han dynasty court customs of Double Ninth Festival to commoners.